ServiceComposer/ServiceComposer.AspNetCore/docs/action-results.md

 <sup><a href='/src/Snippets/ActionResult/UseSetActionResultHandler.cs#L37-L42' title='Snippet source file'>snippet source</a> | <a href='#snippet-action-results-required-config' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+> [!NOTE]
-Note: ServiceComposer supports only one action result per request.
-If two or more composition handlers try to set action results, only the frst one will succeed and subsequent requests will be ignored.
+> ServiceComposer supports only one action result per request.
+If two or more composition handlers try to set action results, only the first one will succeed and subsequent requests will be ignored.